front-commerce/developers.front-commerce.com/source/docs/magento1/exposing-additional-attributes.md

 </resources>
 ...
 ```

-- Forcing attributes:
+## For attributes excluded by another module

-Sometime some attributes is forcing exclude.
-You can retrieve an example on `app/code/community/Clockworkgeek/Extrarestful/etc/api2.xml` file:
+Sometimes, you will stumble upon modules that force attribute's exclusion.
+You can find an example in the `app/code/community/Clockworkgeek/Extrarestful/etc/api2.xml` file:
 ```
 ...
 <category translate="title" module="extrarestful">